microsoft/MixedReality-SpectatorView/doc/SpectatorView.Setup.DSLR.md

 ![Marker](images/DetectedChessboard.png)

 7. Continue obtaining images until you have obtained a sufficient number of chessboard feature points.
 Each image where the chessboard is detected will result in (Chessboard Width - 1) x (Chessboard Height - 1) feature points.
 You can obtain better calibration results by obtaining more chessboard feature points at different locations.
 You also want to have an even distribution of chessboard feature points throughout the DSLR camera frame.
 The distribution of chessboard feature points can be observed based on Chessboard Heatmap and Chessboard Corners images that are also shown in the Unity scene.
-Example of Chessboard Heatmap and Chessboard Corners with even distribution are shown below.
+Examples of Chessboard Heatmap and Chessboard Corners with even distribution are shown below.

 Chessboard Heatmap
 ![Marker](images/ChessboardHeatmap.png)